Sunday, 12th September 2021 from 9am - 3pm

 Come and check out the vintage farm machinery which will be operating thanks to the Hunter Valley Vintage Farm Machinery Club.

-Bush Poetry - Centre Stage - 11am and 12pm
+Bush Poetry - Centre Stage

 For a cracking good yarn, join master storyteller and bush poet Bob Skelton AKA the Minmi Magster as he entertains the audience with his hilarious tales of mishaps, mayhem and calamity with poems, yarns and jokes relating to all facets of Aussie life.
 You can join in and share a story, yarn, poem or joke with him.